-- A canteen which operates every day for orders and over the counter sales - An out of school hours care facility

-- Currently operating from 7:15am until school starts and then from after school until 6:15pm - Vacation and pupil free day care is also offered
+- A canteen, which operates daily for online orders and over the counter sales. - An out of school hours care facility - Currently operating from 7:15am until school starts, then from after school until 6:15pm. - Vacation and pupil free day care is also offered